March 01, 2019

 Even if you haven’t refinanced your home, you’ve likely heard the term.
-But what does it mean, and should you consider refinancing?
+But what does it mean to take out a cash-out refinance, and should you consider it?

 There are five key areas to evaluate before you refinance your home.
 You’ll want to weigh the possibilities of low interest rates and an improved loan period against some of the not-so-great aspects of refinancing: high closing costs, long application process, and added debt.